F# Mystery #1 Guitar Scale

 Guitar Tips

 The F# Mystery #1 scale contains 6 notes (F#, G, A#, C, D, E).
-Use the interactive fretboard above to explore this scale on Guitar with different tunings and fret ranges.
+Use the interactive fretboard diagram above to explore each shape and pattern on Guitar with different tunings and fret ranges.
+Practice ascending and descending from the root note to learn the sound of this scale.

 CAGED Positions & Patterns for F# Mystery #1